tonydev-ml/pln-inflation/README.md

 # PLN inflation

-Convert prices in Polish złoty (ISO 4217 code: PLN) from one year to another.
+Convert prices in Polish złoty (ISO 4217 code 'PLN') from one year to another.

 ## Usage